wp-plugins/penguins-ltd-affiliate-booking-form/Readme.txt

 1. Plugin placed in the left-sidebar widget area at our partner's site
 2. Location search has been solved by a synoptic drop down menu
 3. Plug-in settings page in WP admin
-4. To display the booking for simply add the text field with short code to any widget area
+4. In order to display the booking form on your wordpress page, simply add the text field with short code to any widget area
 5. Afetr choosing the locations and amount of passengers, client will be redirected (including your referral ID) to our quotation page